-- 1. Unsubsidized Direct Stafford Loans (other than PLUS loans)

-- 2. Subsidized Direct Stafford Loans

-- 3. Federal Perkins Loans

-- 4. Direct PLUS Loans

-- 5. Federal Pell Grants for which a return of funds is required - 6.
-Academic Competiveness Grants for which a return of funds is required - 7.
+- 1. Unsubsidized Direct Stafford loans (other than PLUS loans) - 2.
+Subsidized Direct Stafford loans - 3.
+Federal Perkins loans - 4.
+Direct PLUS loans - 5.
+Federal Pell Grants for which a return of funds is required - 6.
+Academic Competitiveness Grants for which a return of funds is required - 7.
 National Smart Grants for which a return of funds is required - 8.
 Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required

-If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he or she was scheduled to receive during the period and, thus, has no unearned funds; however, The School must still perform a Return calculation.
-If the student earned more aid than was disbursed to him or her, the institution would owe the student a post-withdrawal disbursement, which must be paid within 180 days of the DOD.
-If a student earned less aid than was disbursed, The School would be required to return a portion of the funds, and the student would be required to return a portion of the funds.
+If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he/she was scheduled to receive during the period and, thus, has no unearned funds; however, the school must still perform a Return calculation.
+If the student earned more aid than was disbursed to him/her, the student may be due a post withdrawal disbursement.
+If the Return calculation determines that the student is due a post-withdrawal disbursement, upon the permission of the student (or parent, if a Federal PLUS loan), the institution may seek to disburse the corresponding loan funds.
+Any post withdrawal disbursement must be paid within 180 days of the DOD.
+If a student earned less aid than was disbursed, The School would be required to return a portion of the funds, and the student may be required to return a portion of the funds.
 Any outstanding student loans that remain are to be repaid by the student according to the terms of the student's promissory notes.